CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 It is organized into the following parts:

-xxx means a section needs to be fixed

 ### A Note About Reporting

 I merged (some of) Reporting in with the rest in order to make a single comprehensive document.
 Skip all sections marked as Reporting until you have mastered the rest.
+All reporting level rules are labeled.
 Trust me.
 If you try to learn it all at once you will be overwhelmed both with volume and with contradicting rules.
 Some of Clarey's Reporting rules conflict with Steven's Intermediate rules, and vice versa.
 Even if you stick to Steven's rules, you will often have to use multiple reporting rules to decipher a single phrase.

 A smaller rule set, with building blocks that you use without hesitation, is faster than a larger one with rules you have to think about.

+### A Note About Mixing Sources

+All sources except for Revised are compatible.
+They books disagree about which level some rules apply to, but the rules themselves are consistent.
+Revised, as I discovered while consolidating, has many conflicts with the others.
+Use the Revised rules with caution, especially if you plan to go to the Reporting Level.

+(I had planned to include Reporting level here, but decided to master the intermediate levels myself, first.)

 ### Comments and Corrections

 Contact me in one of the ways on the first page.
-Many rules need sample images.
-There are many tyops.
+This document could use editing!

 ###  Acknowledgements